Skip to content

 Comfort Zone: Protecting Your Comfort ZoneComfort Zone Insulation Team

-Compare · Cellulose vs polyester · We sell both
+Compare · Cellulose fibre vs polyester · We sell both

-For a ceiling I’d use pumped-in cellulose: seamless, with a pest, fire and mould edge.
+For a ceiling, pumped-in cellulose fibre: one seamless blanket over the joists and the water pipes, no gaps.
 For underfloor or a dust-sensitive home, polyester batts.
-I sell both, so I’ve no reason to push one over the other.
+I sell both, so I’ve no reason to push either.

 Why you can trust this comparison